Rudy Lai

 1 updates

-Partnership with Palantir launched to deliver clinically integrated supply chain solutions utilizing AI, ML, and advanced cyber security technologies.
+Partnership with Palantir to develop a clinically integrated supply chain solution leveraging AI and advanced technologies.

 2022 Q4